shiraji/color-manager/README.md

 ![normal](website/images/normal.png)

-## Copy & Move to the color
+## Copy

 Right click a color listed on the tool window

 ![right_click](website/images/right_click.png)

+Click "Copy R.color.whatever_color_name"

-Now you can copy color name and move to the color declaration
+You can also copy color name by cmd+c (or ctrl+c) after selecting color panel

+## Move to color

+Same as Copy.
+Right click and click "Go to R.color.whatever_color_name"

+Or just double click an item

 ## Search